RichJames/pcl/README.md

 # PCL - Practical Common Lisp
 ## Example programs for learning Common Lisp

-These subdirectories contain code from the various chapters in Peter Seiblel's **Practical Common Lisp**, which I recreated while working through the book.
+These subdirectories contain code from the various chapters in Peter Seibel's **Practical Common Lisp**, which I recreated while working through the book.
 The code works, although I don't claim it has been thoroughly tested.

 I did all my work using SBCL as my Common Lisp.